pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/04 💳 Payers/01 💳🫥 Payer agent.md

     - storing the payment receipts on behalf of users.

     ---

+5. **How are currency conversions handled?**

+    Payers 💳 are responsible for converting the currency to the [Seller's 💵](<02 💵🎭 Seller role.md>) price.

+    - [Sellers 💵](<02 💵🎭 Seller role.md>) always receive payments in their requested currency and in the exact amount requested.

+    - Payers 💳 calculate the final amount to be paid by the user after the currency conversion from the selected payment method, plus conversion, transfer, and administrative fees.

+    ---

+6. **Why not leverage the Open Banking protocol?**

+    While NLWeb follows the Open Banking rational for payments, it requires features not available in Open Banking;
+    - e.g., the ability to jump between bank entities from within a [Chat 💬](<../../20 🧑‍🦰 UI/23 💬 Chats/01 💬 Chat.md>) in the user's [Wallet app 🧑‍🦰](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/01 🧑‍🦰 Wallet app.md>).

+    ---

-1. **What responsibilities do Payers have with invoices?**
+7. **What responsibilities do Payers have with invoices?**

     None.
 [Collectors 🏦](<03 🏦👥 Collector helper.md>) are responsible for invoices.

     ---

-1. **How does a user set up a Payer domain?**
+8. **How does a user bind to their traditional bank?**

-    Similar to setting up a Storage domain.
+    The bank needs to onboard into NLWeb as a Payer 💳.

     ---

-1. **How does a user bind to their traditional bank?**

-    The bank needs to onboard into NLWeb.

-    ---

-1. **What happens if a transaction is cancelled?**
+9. **What happens if a transaction is cancelled?**

     Typically, the money is reverted, but it depends on the relationship between the Payer 💳 and the [Collector 🏦](<03 🏦👥 Collector helper.md>).

     ---

-1. **How does it differ from India's ONDC?**
+10. **How does it differ from India's ONDC?**

     The [Open Network for Digital Commerce (ONDC) 📺](<../../../2 🏔️ Landscape/1 💼 Business landscape/09 🛒 Shopping landscape/01 📺 🇮🇳 India's ONDC.md>) is a centralized shared network specific for the retail industry in India.
     - NLWeb can also address that niche,